Citizen Volunteer Unit

 The Citizen Volunteer Unit focuses on individuals who wish to bring their talents and expertise wherever the WCSO finds a need.
-Some of the positions include Neighborhood Watch, administrative tasks and other duties.
-The Citizen Volunteer Unit provided 5,689.31 hours of assistance in 2013 with approximately 38 volunteers.
+These volunteers help out with Neighborhood Watch, administrative tasks and other duties.
+The Citizen Volunteer Unit provides thousands of hours of assistance with numerous volunteers each year.

 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
 The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 Volunteers are able to provide someone who was involved in an accident with a ride home.
-The Citizen Posse are not sworn law enforcement officers and do not possess arrest powers.
+The Citizen Posse are not sworn law enforcement officers and do not possess the power to arrest citizens.

 Posse members are required to serve a minimum of sixteen (16) hours per month, but there is no minimum requirement for other Citizen Volunteers.
-Applicants must pass a criminal history investigation and interview.
+Applicants will be interviewed and must pass a criminal history investigation.
 Uniforms and necessary equipment will be provided by the WCSO.

 Applications are available ONLINE as well as at the following locations:

-- Sheriff’s Office Administration Building, 752 Triple G Road, Defuniak Springs
+- Sheriff’s Office Administration Building: 752 Triple G Road, Defuniak Springs, Florida

-- Sheriff’s Office Substation, 133 Sheriff’s Drive, Santa Rosa Beach
+- Sheriff’s Office Substation: 133 Sheriff’s Drive, Santa Rosa Beach, Florida